kcmerrill/alfred/GUIDE.md

 ```

 ## Modules
-Alfred's way of extending it's functionality, modules are key value yaml pairs that repesent a github `username/project: task`.
+Alfred's way of extending it's functionality, modules, are key value yaml pairs that repesent a github `username/project: task`.
 The project should contain a valid `alfred.yml` file or configuration at it's root level.
 So lets say you have a github project with an alfred file, you can interact with that alfred file without actually having it on your machine.
+Simply put, remote modules are remote alfred.yml files.

 Example use cases:
  - Create a number of reusable components that you can make private or shared.